 What’s Good

 The broadest observability tool surface in the MCP ecosystem.
-No other single MCP server covers logs, metrics, traces, APM, alerting, case management, workflow automation, database monitoring, error tracking, feature flags, LLM observability, product analytics, networks, security, software delivery, synthetic testing, DDSQL querying, and onboarding.
-Grafana MCP (40+ tools) is comprehensive for open-source stacks, but Datadog’s 80+ tools across 16 modular toolsets cover operational surface that no other server touches — particularly LLM observability, feature flags, DDSQL, case management, workflows, and synthetics.
+No other single MCP server covers logs, metrics, traces, APM, alerting, case management, workflow automation, database monitoring (11 tools), error tracking, feature flags, LLM observability, product analytics, networks, security (7 tools), software delivery, synthetic testing, DDSQL querying, Kubernetes, and onboarding.
+Grafana MCP (40+ tools) is comprehensive for open-source stacks, but Datadog’s 140+ tools across 17 modular toolsets cover operational surface that no other server touches — particularly LLM observability, feature flags, DDSQL, case management, workflows, synthetics, and now Kubernetes workload correlation.

 Agent-native tool design, not an API wrapper.
 Datadog’s engineering blog details how they rethought tool design specifically for agents.
 Key decisions: CSV output instead of JSON (50% fewer tokens for tabular data), field trimming to remove unused data, and token-budget pagination — the server cuts off responses after a configurable token budget and returns a cursor for more, instead of paginating by record count.
 This prevents the “one huge log eats the entire context window” problem that plagues other observability servers.
 They also support SQL-like queries against logs (SELECT service, COUNT(*) FROM logs WHERE status='error' GROUP BY service), achieving 40% cost reduction in evaluation scenarios compared to raw log retrieval.